laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

 Seeders and factories now use namespaced classes.
-To accommodate for these changes, add a namespace `Database/Factories` to your factory classes and `Database/Seeders` to your seeder classes:
+To accommodate for these changes, add a namespace `Database\Factories` to your factory classes and `Database\Seeders` to your seeder classes:

     <?php